Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Guest reviews are treasure troves of information and insights.
 They give you a sense of the property’s surroundings, quirks of the space (whether air conditioning is available, for example), unnoticed bonuses (such as concierge services), friendliness and flexibility of the hosts, and its suitability for your needs.

-Another positive feature Airbnb is the ability to communicate through the platform so messages are clear.
-Some owners take conversations offline, particularly when they have special contracts to sign; I haven't had any problems with this approach but prefer messaging through the platform.
-In general, though, owners have been responsive, empathetic, and helpful when I've expressed concerns before or during my travels.
+Another positive feature of Airbnb is the ability to communicate through the platform so messages are clear.
+Some owners take conversations offline, particularly when they have special contracts to sign; I haven’t had any problems with this approach but prefer messaging through the platform.
+In general, though, owners have been responsive, empathetic, and helpful when I’ve expressed concerns before or during my travels.